willscott/grunt-jasmine-firefoxaddon/README.md

 Automatically builds and maintains the spec runner and reports results back to the grunt console.
 Uses jpm provided by mozilla to run a dynamically constructed firefox addon that runs jasmine specs by using browserify.
 Allows for copying and loading of custom `.jsm` files.
+The addon is built in the `.buildff/` path, and is not deleted after running so you can inspect manually (though you probably want to add it to your .gitignore).

-Note that if your addon needs to access other resources, you will need to make the files available (e.g. with [grunt-contrib-copy](https://www.npmjs.com/package/grunt-contrib-copy)) under the path `.build/data/...` and then access them in your addon with the path `jid1-mkagayemb0e5nq-at-jetpack/data/...` (you can also use `self.data.url(...)` if
+Note that if your addon needs to access other resources, you will need to make the files available (e.g. with [grunt-contrib-copy](https://www.npmjs.com/package/grunt-contrib-copy)) under the path `.buildff/data/...` and then access them in your addon with the path `jid1-mkagayemb0e5nq-at-jetpack/data/...` (you can also use `self.data.url(...)` if
 [the self API](https://developer.mozilla.org/en-US/Add-ons/SDK/High-Level_APIs/self)